Logging Into Microsoft Windows with Duo

 Offline access for Duo Windown Logon helps you log on to Windows systems securely even when unable to contact Duo’s cloud service.
 You can activate one method for offline access, either Duo Mobile on iOS or Android or a U2F security key.

-If your organization allows you to use this feature, you'll see the offline activation prompt after successful Duo two-factor authentication when you log in to or unlock the workstation while it’s online and able to contact Duo's service.
+If your organization allows you to use this feature, you'll see the offline activation prompt after successful Duo two-factor authentication when you log in to, unlock the workstation, or approve a user elevation request while the system is online and able to contact Duo's service.
+Check with your organization's Duo administrators or Help Desk to verify availability of Offline Access on your workstation.

 Activating Offline Access with Duo Mobile